-There are many Readings & References boxes mentioned throughout the book that expand on the content being presented.
-You are encouraged to explore these resources, but you will not need to know them to be able to understand the contents of this book.
+There are many Readings & References boxes mentioned throughout the units that expand on the content being presented.
+You are encouraged to explore these resources, but you will not be tested on them.

 - 10 Key Guidelines [PDF] - Web Content Accessibility Guidelines (WCAG 2.0) - PAID Ch 3 Implementing Accessibility in the Enterprise - PAID Web Accessibility Web Standards and Regulatory Compliance (2006 US) - A Guide to the Integrated Accessibility Standards Regulation (2014 Ontario) [PDF] - How to Create an Accessibility Plan and Policy (Ontario) - Employers' Toolkit: Making Ontario Workplaces Accessible to people with disabilities (Ontario) - Benefiting from Accessible E-Business Practices